 - GPR Data

-- LMX150-FINDAR
+- FINDAR

-- Export01
+- o Export01

 - Project1

 - Screen Shots

 - All Screenshots as .JPG files

 - Project1.GPZ file

 - Project1.KMZ file

-- Project 1 Field Interp Report.CSV
+- Field Interp Report.CSV

 - Project2

 - Screen Shots

 - All Screenshots as .JPG files

 - Project2.GPZ file

 - Project2.KMZ file

-- Project 2 Field Interp Report.CSV
+- Field Interp Report.CSV

 - System Info

-- o Exportxx
+- Exportxx

 - Projectx

 - Screen Shots

 - All Screenshots as .JPG files

 - .GPZ file

 - .KMZ file

-- Project xx Field Interp Report.CSV
+- Field Interp Report.CSV

 - System Info

 Each successive export of data will create a new directory called ExportXX, where XX is incremented by 1 from the previous directory.
 The actual GPR data files are all contained in a .GPZ file.
-This can be opened by the EKKO\Project software.
+This can be opened by the EKKO\ProjectTM software.

 If data was collected with GPS (internal or external), a .KMZ file is also generated.
-This contains positional information and can easily be opened in Google Earth.
+This contains positional information and can easily be opened in Google EarthTM.

 If any Field Interpretations were added during data collection, these are saved in a .CSV file.
-This is a spreadsheet file, which shows the positional information of any Interps made.
+This is a spreadsheet file, which shows the positional information of any interps made.

-The System Info folder contains an APP.LOG file and a System Summary diagnostic report.
+The System Info folder contains an APP.LOG file and a system summary diagnostic report.
 The APP.LOG file contains important information about system operation and may be requested by Sensors & Software to help troubleshoot any issues.